-Speak to your Brisbane veterinary specialist if you notice:
+Be sure to consult your Brisbane veterinary specialist if you observe:

 - A persistent dry cough

 - Loss of appetite, fever, and lethargy (in severe cases)

 Preventing and Treating Canine Cough: A Proactive Approach

 Staying current with your dog’s vaccination schedule, including necessary puppy vaccinations, is crucial for preventing kennel cough.
 Additionally, infected dogs should be kept away from other animals to minimize transmission.